liftforward/integration-docs/README.md

 Once you have successfully integreated in the `test` environment, we will set you up with `production` credentials.

-### 1. Import LiftForward Script
+### 2. Import LiftForward Script
-Embed LiftForward's JS runtime code
+Embed LiftForward's JS runtime code on the page that your customers are checking out on.

 ```
 <script src="https://checkout.liftforward.com/checkout.js"></script>
 ```

-### 2. Initialize LiftForward Script
+### 3. Initialize LiftForward Script
-Initialize with your credentials and set the environment
+Once the script has been loaded on the page, you can initialize it with your credentials.

 ```
 <script>